IDE Remote Mode

 - MCP config -- written to

-.vscode/mcp.jsonwhen you choose to generate it.
-Contains the API key directly in the Authorization header.
-Add this file to.gitignoreif you share the workspace via version control.
+.vscode/mcp.json(Copilot) and.mcp.json(Claude Code) when you choose to generate it.
+Both contain the API key directly in the Authorization header.
+Add them to.gitignoreif you share the workspace via version control.

 Settings